Azure-for-Startups/Amazon-S3-to-Azure-Storage-demo/README.md

-# Amazon S3 to Azure Storage
+# Amazon S3 to Azure Blob Storage
 ### Command line cross cloud copy tool

 This tutorial provides a ‘how to’ code sample and library that can be used for recursive copy storage structure from Amazon S3 to Azure storage.
 The library also can be used and integrated into any custom solution.
 This article is also available in PDF format [here] (Media/Amazon S3 to Azure Blob Storage.pdf).